eficode-academy/jenkins-katas/labs/01-making-first-pipeline.md

 ```

-## archiving the result
+## Archiving the result

 In the section above, we compiled our code into a binary, but it is not easily accessible from Jenkins interface yet.
 For that we need to "archive" it.
-After we have done that, we can download it under the tab called "artifacts" after each successfull build.
+After we have done that, we can download it under the tab called "Artifacts" after each successful build.

 ### Task

-* add a new step in the build after the Shell script
+* Add a new step in the `Build app` stage after the Shell script.
-* Choose the type "Archive the artifacts", and add the path `app/build/libs/` to the step
+* Choose the type `Archive the artifacts`, and add the path `app/build/libs/` to `Artifacts` field.
-* Save, commit and run as you did in the exercise before
+* Click `Save` and follow same commit and run procedure as above
 * Under the job and tab called "Artifacts", you should see an artifact called "app/build/libs/app-0.1-all.jar"
+  * Note: You can also find the `pipeline.log` here.
+It is a total log of the whole build including all stages and steps.

 If you do see the artifact, then you are done with the exercise.

-> Tip: If you want to see the pipeline that was run, click on the job in Blue Ocean view and press Ctrl+S, and Jenkins will display the whole pipeline for you, where you also can make changes and let them reload back to the UI.
+> Tip: If you want to see the pipeline that was run, click on the build in Blue Ocean view and press Ctrl+S, and Jenkins will display the whole pipeline for you, where you also can make changes and let them reload back to the UI.

 ## Further reading